 TCM treatments are tailored to each individual based on their health history, symptoms, and internal dispositions, so the best way to fix your gassiness and bloating would be to see a TCM practitioner.
+You can set up a virtual consultation with one of our Eastern medicine experts so they can come up with the best solution for you and your body.
 But here are some common cures for extra gas, according to TCM:

 - Bitter foods: In TCM, there are 5 categories of flavors, and each one has a special ability.
 Bitter foods are great for stagnant Liver Qi, so try to add some onions, mint, kale, cumin, beets, or broccoli rabe to your diet.

 - DIY acupressure: If you rub your stomach in 100 clockwise circles, essentially following the large intestine, you’ll help activate your spleen and stomach Qi after a meal.

 - Avoid damp foods: In TCM, damp is one of the external factors that can make us sick.
 By avoiding certain damp foods, like dairy, fatty foods, and alcohol, you should be able to reduce your gassiness.

 - Herbal preparations: Bao He Wan or Po Chai are designed to help with food stagnation.

 How Ayurveda Understands Gassiness

 In the Ayurvedic belief, each of us has the five elements of space, air, fire, water, and earth inside us.
 The different combinations of these energies create three groups of dosha.
 These are Vata dosha (space and air), Pitta dosha (fire and water), and Kapha dosha (water and earth).
 You have all of these Vata inside you, but one dosha is usually stronger than the other two.

 When it comes to gassiness, Ayurveda blames it on too much vata dosha, aka air energy.
 However, there are other things entirely outside of your control that can cause bloating, like: